MenashayAu/gravityforms-repeater/README.md

 ### FORKED
-This plugin is a fork and has been modified by Menashay Givoni (http://customiseit.com.au) I am not actively mainating it though.
-I have released here changes that I've made to make this plugin work with the current release of Gravity Forms and Wordpress.
-You are welcome to submit your pull requests if so you whish.
+This plugin is a fork and has been modified by Menashay Givoni (http://customiseit.com.au).
+I am not actively mainating it though.
+I have released here changes that I've made -
+* bug fixes
+* make it work with Gravity Form 2.2.6
+* make it work with Wordpress 4.9.4

+Pull requests are welcome.
 Note that if you work with Gravity PDF changes are also required in the code of Gravity PDF (pull request to the Gravity PDF submitted already).
 See the end of this document.

 ![](/assets/icon-256x256.png?raw=true)
 # Gravity Forms Repeater Add-On